 Should I stock up on heartburn medication?

 So, while famotidine is being tested for treatment of COVID-19, you should not rush to the pharmacy to buy heartburn medication.
+You should not self-treat with famotidine if you have COVID.
 You should take heartburn medicine only as directed—that is, to treat heartburn.

 If you, or someone you know, is concerned that you have taken more than the recommended dose of a heartburn medication, contact Poison Control: 1-800-222-1222.